-- Remove the negative pieces from each of the images using the weeder tool found in the Cricut Tools kit.
+- Remove the negative pieces from each of the images using the weeder tool found in the Cricut Basic Tool Set.

 - Place part of the window cling on the surface and peel away the backing.
 Alternatively, peel away liner and apply by hand.

-- Burnish the window cling using the Cricut scraper, also found in the Cricut Tools Basic Set, to remove air bubbles.
+- Burnish the window cling using the Cricut scraper, also found in the Cricut Basic Tool Set to remove air bubbles.

 Tip: If you choose to cut through both the window cling and the liner, you can use the same application steps above.